 c.
 Three-tier lower thirds: These lower thirds add more information.

 Based on the type of lower third structure, you should define a structure for your lower third.
-Before getting on the video editor tool, I’d strongly suggest that you try to create a mock-up for your lower third on a paper or any mockup tool like Balsamiq.
+Before getting on the video editor tool, I’d strongly suggest that you try to create a mock-up for your lower third on a paper or any mockup tool like Balsamiq or a moodboard maker like Milanote.

-With a lot of devices / screens of various dimensions and video players coming up, it’s important to ensure that your lower thirds can be seen without an trouble on any setup.
+With a lot of devices/screens of various dimensions and video players coming up, it’s important to ensure that your lower thirds can be seen without trouble on any setup.
 A good way to do that is to follow the title safe area when you create your lower thirds.
 Irrespective of the entry or exit animation of the lower third, ensure that the text and other important aspects of a lower third falls in the title safe area.

 Hope you got a good idea about using lower thirds effectively on your videos.
 Do share your thoughts on lower thirds and how you have implemented them on your videos.